Battle of Manila (1899): First shots

 On the morning of February 4, Stotsenburg said, "Your orders are to hold the village.
 If any armed men come into our lines order them out.
 If they persist in coming, summon enough men to arrest them.
 In case an advance in force is made, fall back to the pipeline outpost and resist the occupation of the village by all means in your power, calling on these headquarters for assistance."
 In a report later that day, Lt.
 Burt D. Wheedon wrote, "On the morning of February 4 the insurgents ordered our men to move out of town (Santol), and upon their refusal to do so the former said that they would bring a body of men and drive them back when night came."
 Lt.
 Wheedon took charge of an outpost on Santol road at seven in the evening and, at 7:30, gave orders saying, "No armed insurgents to enter the town or vicinity ...
 Halt all armed persons who attempted to advance from the direction of the insurgents' lines which lie between blockhouses 6 and 7 and the San Juan Bridge and order them back to their lines.
 If they refused to go, arrest them if possible, or if this was impossible, fire upon them...
 Patrol each of the roads leading to Blockhouses 6 and 7 for 100 yards every half hour."
 (Blockhouse 6 was located on the city line just southeast of what is now Santol Street.
-Blockhouse 7 was about 100 yd north-northeast of a point where the water pipe crossed Santol road).
+Blockhouse 7 was about 100 yd north-northeast of a point where the water pipe crossed Santol road.).

+On the evening of February 4, Private William W. Grayson fired the first shot of the Philippine-American War at the corner of Sociego Street and Tomas Arguelles Street.
+A study done by Ronnie Miravite Casalmir places the event at this corner, not at Sociego-Silencio where they erroneously have the marker.

-At about 8 pm on February 4, 1899, Grayson, along with Private Orville Miller and one other man, advanced from Santol towards Blockhouse 7, suddenly encountering four armed men after about five minutes of patrolling.
+At about 8:30 pm on February 4, 1899, Grayson, along with Private Orville Miller and one other man, advanced from Santol towards Blockhouse 7, suddenly encountering four armed men from the Morong Battalion after about five minutes of patrolling.
 According to Grayson's account, he and Miller called "Halt!" and, when the four men responded by cocking their rifles, they fired at them and retreated to Santol.
-Personal accounts by Grayson claim that he "dropped" two and Miller one, but neither American nor Filipino official reports mention anyone being hit.
+Personal accounts by Grayson claim that he "dropped" two and Miller one.
+Neither American nor Filipino official reports mention anyone being hit, but these and other details of Grayson's account were confirmed in a conterminous letter written home by another American soldier.
 The skirmish is credited for beginning the Battle of Manila and the Philippine–American War.

 Worcester writes that General Otis' account of the opening of active hostilities was as follows:

 Grayson later recounted the first shot:

 This event began the Battle of Manila.
-On August 23, 1899 he was honorably discharged.
+On August 23, 1899, he was honorably discharged.

 Other sources name the two specific U.S. soldiers involved in the first exchange of fire as Privates William Grayson and Orville Miller of the Nebraska Volunteers.